Dancing on the Ceiling

-Dancing on the Ceiling is the third solo studio album by American singer Lionel Richie, released on August 5, 1986.
-The album was originally to be titled Say You, Say Me, after the Academy Award-winning track of the same name, but it was renamed to a different track's title after Richie rewrote several songs on the album.
-The album was released to generally positive reviews and it made No. 1 on the US Billboard 200 chart, selling 4 million copies.
-The album was Richie’s second with session guitarist Carlos Rios.
-Following this album's release, Richie went on a long hiatus, not releasing an album of entirely new material for another ten years.
+Dancing on the Ceiling is the third solo studio album by American singer Lionel Richie, released by Motown on August 5, 1986.
+The album was originally to be titled Say You, Say Me, after the Academy Award-winning track of the same name, but it was renamed after Richie rewrote several songs for the album.
+Released to generally positive reviews, the album – Richie's second with session guitarist Carlos Rios – topped the US Billboard 200 chart, selling 4 million copies.
+Following Dancing on the Ceiling and the consequent Outrageous tour, Richie went on a long hiatus, not releasing an album of entirely new material for another ten years.

 Background and recording

-Lionel Richie had risen to prominence as a member of the Commodores during the late 1970s, but after tensions arose in the band, he left in 1982.
-His first two solo albums, Lionel Richie (1982) and Can't Slow Down (1983), were runaway successes: Lionel Richie sold 4 million copies, while Can't Slow Down sold 10 million copies, and won the Grammy Award for Album of the Year.
+Richie rose to prominence as a member of the Commodores in the late 1970s, but after tensions arose in the band, he left in 1982.
+His first two solo albums were runaway successes: Lionel Richie (1982) sold 4 million copies, while Can't Slow Down (1983) sold 10 million, and won the Grammy Award for Album of the Year.

-Recording of the songs later used on Dancing on the Ceiling began in 1985.
-The track "Say You, Say Me" was used in that year's film White Nights for which it had won an Academy Award for Best Original Song and a Golden Globe Award for Best Original Song.
+Recording for Dancing on the Ceiling began in 1985.
+"Say You, Say Me" was used in that year's film White Nights for which it had won an Academy Award for Best Original Song and a Golden Globe Award for Best Original Song.
 Work on the album was done while Richie was finalizing his work with "We Are the World".

 During early production, the album was intended to be titled Say You, Say Me and released in December 1985.
-However, Richie found that he did not "want to do those songs" owing to the social conditions he saw, and as such he began rewriting it "to express what [he] felt the world was boxing itself into".
+However, Richie found that he did not "want to do those songs" owing to the social conditions he saw, and began rewriting it "to express what [he] felt the world was boxing itself into".
 Ultimately, the album's title was changed to Dancing on the Ceiling, as the titular song was Richie's next single.
-Recording for the album took over a year and a half, and Richie later stated that he tried to include a mixture of sounds.
+Recording for the album took over a year and a half, and Richie stated that he tried to include a mixture of sounds.